 The Israel Museum

-Set in the heart of Jerusalem, the Israel Museum is the nation’s leading cultural institution, housing also the world’s largest collection of Biblical and Holy Land artifacts.
+Set in the heart of Jerusalem, the Israel Museum is the nation’s leading cultural institution, housing the world’s most extensive collection of Biblical and Holy Land artifacts.
 The museum is especially famous for showcasing the Dead Sea Scrolls.
-It also boasts a unique sculpture garden, a 1:50 scale model of Jerusalem from the period of the Second Temple, and an art collection including European, contemporary, Asian, prints, and other genres.
-Its rich exhibits cover a wide range of topics, yet most significant are its Biblical archaeology and Jewish art and life wings.
+It also boasts a unique sculpture garden, a 1:50 scale model of Jerusalem from the period of the Second Temple, and an art collection including European, contemporary, and Asian prints and other genres.
+Its rich exhibits cover many topics, yet most significant are its Biblical archaeology and Jewish art and life wings.

 History of the Israel Museum